-The term 'Monopoly' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Monopoly' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Monopolies refer to markets where a single producer or supplier controls all or nearly all of the market.
 This means that they have the ability to set prices for the good or service they produce.
 For there to be a true monopoly, there can not be any near substitutes for the product in question.
 The term monopoly has also come to represent the company which dominates the market of the good or service.
 Monopolist is another better name for the supplier who controls the market.

 When a monopoly exists, there is no competition in the price of the good or service.
 The monopolist is able to set the price.
 They will usually choose to make it as high as the market will bear.

 Monopolies usually occur because there are particular factors that prevent other companies from competing effectively against the monopolist.
 These factors are called barriers to entry.
 There are a number of different barriers to entry which can cause a monopoly to arise.

 Sometimes a company exclusively owns a critical resource that companies need to produce the product.
 This can help it to become a monopoly.
 Exclusive knowledge of a process to make something would also count as sole ownership of a critical resource.
 This is what makes pharmaceutical companies monopolies in various types of medicine which they develop and first release.

 Government protected ideas can also create monopolies.
 This can exist in the form of copyrights and patents.
 In these protections, the government guarantees these companies a minimum period of time to produce the goods or services without any competition.
 This creates a temporary monopoly until the intellectual property protection expires.